 Public Works became aware of the color temperature issue in late 2015.
-Since then we have continued to monitor this issue and engaged in conversations with Xcel Energy.
 For those interested in more detail on this topic, please see the links below.

 To be proactive, the City of Minneapolis is conducting its own test.
 Public Works has identified a street light fixture that emits a “warmer with a more yellow/orange appearance, less blue” light color.
 These LED lights are generally less energy efficient and do have some effect on how colors are perceived.
 The fixture will be installed and tested on Plymouth Avenue between Lyndale Ave N and 2nd St N.

 Overall, Public Works will continue to monitor the changing technology and associated LED research.
 As we learn more, we will update this web page and as needed our street light policy.

 - Seattle LED Adaptive Lighting Study